 Classroom Model for Kindergarten

 We recommend that teachers structure kindergarten math time as of a mix of a daily lesson comprised of Fluency, Application Problems, Concept Development, and Digital Activities.
 Teachers may choose to deliver the daily lesson in stations or as a whole group.
 After the daily lesson, students break into stations.
 One group begins on Digital Activities.
-Another group works on Printed Problem Sets.
+Another group works with their teacher on Printed Problem Sets, often as a group.
 After ten minutes, the two groups switch.

 Our Zearn Recommended Schedule (Kindergarten) outlines how to incorporate this model into a weekly schedule.